 If you have additional questions or concerns, please e-mail the TRIO-SSS staff or call 732-987-2610.

-- Online tutoring, which consists of web cam, digital white board, chat box, and audio.
+- Web cam tutoring, which consists of video or audio conferencing, digital white board, and chat box.
 This method works well if you have a good Internet connection and enter the online module on a computer rather than on a cell phone.
 Make sure you turn off any pop-up blockers!

-- E-tutoring, which consists of comments sent to students asynchronously.
+- E-mail tutoring, which consists of comments sent to students asynchronously.
 You can upload copies of your draft to the Writing Center’s scheduler, and tutors will return feedback via e-mail.
 The Writing Center intends to keep turnaround time to 24 hours or less.
 This method will be convenient if you need to share technology with family members while home or are otherwise unavailable for web cam tutoring.